adaptive-scale/dbchaos/README.md

 # DBChaos

-Stress-test your database with random, pre-defined queries or your audit log.
+Stress-test your database with pre-defined queries.
 Validate slow and expensive queries that breaks your database.

 ### Installation